DENTURES IN OAKVILLE

 Pressure directly on gums and underlying bone causes continued bone loss over time.
 This leads to poor support and retention over time and the need for relines.

 Large size may be too much for some causing gagging

 There are other options to replace missing teeth, such as Dental Implants, Crowns, or Bridges.

-Book an appointment with Dr. Rosenblat and his cosmetic dental team today to explore which is the best solution for your smile.
+Book an appointment at Hopedale Dental Care, our Oakville dental office, today to explore which is the best solution for your smile.